 Performing arts such as Dance, Ballet and Musical Theatre requires tremendous mobility, strength and endurance.
 Given the labour-intensive hours of performances as well as the countless hours of training and rehearsals each week, there is no doubt that performers are top athletes!

-Performing repetitive and intensive movements for hours a day together with limited recovery between rehearsals or shows, increases a performer's injury risk.
-These injuries can range from an acute injury such as an ankle sprain due to a fall, all the way to chronic overuse injuries, like Trigger Toe.
+Performing repetitive and intensive movements for hours a day together with limited recovery between rehearsals or shows, can increase a performer's injury risk.
+These injuries can range from an acute injury such as an ankle sprain, all the way to chronic overuse injuries, like Trigger Toe.
 Therefore, it is not uncommon for Performers to experience pain and injuries!

 Hip impingement can be caused due to structural issues or other factors like muscle strains, Piriformis Syndrome, Snapping Hip Syndrome, Arthritis and more.